A House is not a Home: the REAL Estate Epidemic

 It’s been nearly 56 years since Dionne Warwick informed the people of the world that a “house is not a home”.
 It seems nowadays, the idea of a house (let alone a home) is beyond the means of many, acting more as a financial tool for foreign investors and hedge funds rather than shelter for all.
-The financialization of housing in the global market poses a threat to the human right to safe refuge, especially amongst the impoverished and underrepresented.
+The financialization of housing in the global market poses a threat to the human right to safe refuge, especially among the impoverished and underrepresented.
 So how did this happen?

 Finance, just like any tool, can be used for good and evil.
 Andrew Carnegie believed that individuals who succeed in finance were born with a natural talent and those blessed have a moral obligation to put their capital to help others, or “give away” for the benefit of society.
 On the flip side, it becomes a clear issue when those individuals exploit their talents.
 The housing epidemic is an acute manifestation of the immediate and long term societal suffering caused when the financially adept succumb to greed.